Groups, Platonic solids and Bell inequalities: Some examples

 \section{Some examples}

 Let us consider some examples.
-In all cases considered below the group $G$ generating the orbit is either $S_4$ or $O_h$.
-The threedimensional irreducible representations of both groups are explicitly described in Appendix.
-The sets $\{\vec{v}_i\}_{i=1}^{N_A}$, $\{\vec{w}_j\}_{j=1}^{N_B}$ of Alice and Bob settings are the orbits of $G$ generated by the action of the representation matrices on some carefully selected initial vectors; the latter must be the eigenvectors, corresponding to the eigenvalue 1, of elements belonging to some subgroups of $G$ (stability subgroups).
-These initial vectors, together with explicit description of the corresponding orbits for all cases considered below, are given in the Appendix.
-We also give there the example of classical vectors, $\sum_{i=1}^{N_A}A_i\vec{v}_i$ and $\sum_{i=1}^{N_B}B_i\vec{w}_i$, saturating the classical bound (\ref{14}) for the configuration tetrahedron (Alice) - octahedron (Bob), as well as the orbits they generate according to the discussion of the previous section.
+In all cases considered below the Alice and Bob orbits are represented either by Platonic (tetrahedron, octahedron, cube) or Archimedean (cuboctahedron, truncated octahedron) solids.
+Their symmetry groups are $S_4$ for tetrahedron and $O_h$ for the remaining solids.
+The relevant threedimensional irreducible representations of both groups are explicitly described in Appendix B. The sets $\{\vec{v}_i\}_{i=1}^{N_A}$, $\{\vec{w}_j\}_{j=1}^{N_B}$ of Alice and Bob settings are the orbits of the symmetry group generated by the action of the representation matrices on some carefully selected initial vectors.
+As it has been already noticed above it can happen that the relevant orbit may be obtained by acting on the initial vector $\vec{v}$ with the elements of smaller group.
+This is, for example, the case if the stability group $G_v$ of the vector $\vec{v}$ is a normal subgroup of the symmetry group $G$; then the orbit is generated by the action of the quotient group $G/G_v$.
+In fact, all solids we consider, except the cube, are obtained by the action of $S_4$.
+Summarizing, the orbits we are considering, read: \begin{itemize} \item tetrahedron - generated by $S_4$ \item octahedron - generated by $S_4$ or $O_h$ \item cube - generated by $O_h$ \item cuboctahedron - generated by $S_4$ or $O_h$ \item truncated octahedron - generated by $S_4$ or $O_h$. \end{itemize}

-The orbits we are considering are: \begin{itemize} \item tetrahedron - generated by $S_4$ \item octahedron - generated by $S_4$ or $O_h$ \item cube - generated by $O_h$ \item cuboctahedron - generated by $S_4$ or $O_h$ \item truncated octahedron - generated by $S_4$ or $O_h$. \end{itemize} The algorithm described in the previous section can be directly applied to all pairs of the above solids except the pair tetrahedron - cube (see, however, below).
-The results are presented in Table \ref{t1}.
+The algorithm described in the previous section can be directly applied to all pairs of the above solids by setting $G=S_4$ or $G=O_h$; the only exception is the pair tetrahedron-cube because the corresponding orbits are generated by different groups, $S_4$ and $O_h$, respectively ($O_h$ is not the symmetry of tetrahedron while $S_4$ does not generate cube).
+Still this case can be quite easily dealt with (see below).

+Let us note that our orbits are, in general, nongeneric.
+Therefore, they correspond to nontrivial stability subgroups of $S_4$.
+As a result, the initial vectors must be carefully selected.
+To this end we have found all eigenvectors corresponding to the eigenvalue 1, of the matrices belonging to the threedimensional representation of $S_4$, described in Appendix B. Each eigenvector is shared by all elements belonging to the corresponding stability subgroup.
+There are eight (including phase $\pm$1 arbitrariness) normalized eigenvectors shared by six group elements.
+They form two regular tetrahedrons in dual position; each tetrahedron can be obtained from any of its vertices by acting with $S_4$ group elements.